awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-cdk.md

 **NOTE:** You need to have an AWS account and region that are [bootstraped](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_bootstrap) by AWS CDK.

+### Customize

+If you want to change any of the resources or configuration we listed above you can read this section.
+If you want to run the example as is you can move to the next section.

 ### Deploy

 Clone the repository